The Residential Property Developer tax

 - land promoters may fall under RPDT due to the wide definition of interest in land (for example, if they have the benefit of an obligation, restriction or condition affecting the value of the land) and also carry on RPD activities (which includes dealing, marketing and seeking planning permission in relation to residential property)

-- businesses that buy land under option, seek planning permission in relation to the land, and then resell the land at a profit, will also be caught by RPDT, provided their RPD profits are above the annual allowance
+- businesses that buy land under option, seek planning permission in relation to the land, and then resell the land at a profit, are also be caught by RPDT, provided their RPD profits are above the annual allowance

-- the absence of any grandfathering provisions in the legislation means that land sold under options entered into before 1 April 2022 will still fall under RPDT if these options are exercised during an accounting period that ends on or after 1 April 2022 (but only if RPDT applies)
+- the absence of any grandfathering provisions in the legislation means that land sold under options entered into before 1 April 2022 still fall under RPDT if these options are exercised during an accounting period that ends on or after 1 April 2022 (but only if RPDT applies)

 - businesses that contracted to sell land or who exchanged (but had not completed) before RPDT was announced will also be caught by RPDT if and to the extent that their RPD profits fall under an accounting period that ends on or after 1 April 2022